StephenDenisEdwards/OpenAi/CLI/ChatGPT/CV_Proto/cv_rag_terminal_app.md

 * Familiarity with SonarQube, Nexus, or Mend
 * Experience in SAFe Agile environments
 * Background in the financial or highly regulated sectors

-Location: Hybrid/Onsite - Leuven - BelgiumFull-time | Financial Sector | Senior-Level**About the Role:**Are you a seasoned .NET developer with a passion for clean CI/CD pipelines, modern cloud tooling, and enterprise-grade engineering? our client is looking for a Senior .NET Software Engineer to join our .NET Competence Center, helping them evolve and optimise their software factory setup using Azure DevOps, GitHub Enterprise Cloud, and Azure PaaS services.This is a hands-on, impact-driven role where you'll build, maintain, and support reusable components, deployment pipelines, and infrastructure tools that power over 100 internal applications across the financial clients diverse domains - from insurance to asset management.**What You'll Do:*** Own and manage the CI/CD ecosystem across Azure DevOps and GitHub Actions* Develop and maintain build & release pipelines for .NET applications* Maintain and enhance Visual Studio templates, reference apps, and shared assets* Collaborate with development teams and the public cloud team on secure, scalable architecture* Maintain comprehensive internal documentation in Confluence* Act as a technical mentor and go-to expert for .NET DevOps practices**Must-Have:*** Solid experience with .NET 8+, C#, SQL Server, REST APIs, Clean Architecture* Deep knowledge of Azure DevOps, GitHub Actions, CI/CD design* Fluent in Git, YAML, NuGet, Npm* Hands-on with Azure PaaS: App Service, Functions, Storage, KeyVault, AAD, etc.* Infrastructure-as-Code skills using BICEP or ARM templates* Strong documentation and communication skills (Dutch & English)**Nice-to-Have:*** Certifications: AZ-204, AZ-400* Familiarity with SonarQube, Nexus, or Mend* Experience in SAFe Agile environments* Background in the financial or highly regulated sectors